evwake/NFL-Attendance-Analysis/nfl_attendance_analysis.md

 further north than a team that is further south.
 Nearby population density could also play a huge role in this.

-Finally, it would be important to consider each stadium's capacity.
+Finally, it would be important to consider each stadium’s capacity.
 Some teams might have lower attendance because their stadium simply cannot hold as many fans.
 I attempted to account for this by utilizing average attendance, but I believe it would be better to utilize the capacity